 Each program shall employ competent and qualified personnel sufficient to provide services pursuant to the contractual agreement.
 Each program shall be able to demonstrate an organizational structure including established lines of authority.
-Each program must conduct, prior to employment or engagement, a criminal background review through the Michigan State Police for all paid and volunteer staff.
+Each program must conduct, prior to employment or engagement, a criminal background review, Michigan Sex Offender and National Sex Offender checks through the Michigan State Police for all paid and volunteer staff.
 An individual with a record of a felony conviction may be considered for employment at the discretion of the service partner.
 The safety and security of program clients must be paramount in such considerations.
 Staff shall receive a written job description, orientation, training and at least a yearly written performance evaluation.
 (See Section II.
 Specific Service Requirements, for additional staffing requirements.
-Appendix H - Criminal Background Check - will be added when additional requirements have been approved.)
+Reference Appendix H - Criminal Background Checks.